rahul-sh00nya/polygon-data-puller/field_documentation.md

 # Documentation for candles.jsonl

-Each line in `candles.jsonl` contains one day's worth of candlestick data with computed indicators for a particular stock.
+Each line contains one day's worth of candlestick data with computed indicators for a particular stock.

 ## Fields